Katakolon is a picturesque fishing village in the area of Ilia in the Peloponnese, Greece.

 The one is a promenade in front of the sea, the second is the main street where mostly shops are gathered and the third in the back is a quaint street and mainly residential area.

 Don't miss to walk these streets and see the architecture from old fishers cabins to beautiful neoclassical buildings.
+Also check this blog article with great "What to do in Katakolon" suggestions.

 Today Katakolon is one of the most important cruise ports in Greece, where numerous cruise ships from all over the world dock.